Nishagh/Alchemist-v1/integration_summary.md

 ## 🎯 **INTEGRATION STATUS: COMPLETE**

-**The agent-tuning-service is fully deployed, integrated, and ready for production use with agent-studio.**
+**The alchemist-agent-tuning is fully deployed, integrated, and ready for production use with agent-studio.**

 All connectivity tests pass, authentication is working, and the frontend components are successfully communicating with the backend service.
 Users can now create real fine-tuning jobs and monitor their progress in real-time.